 Amy Moore has begun a contract position in health information outreach with the National Network of Libraries of Medicine - New England Region.
 Most recently, she was awarded the 2011-2012 SJSU SLIS Kaiser Permanente Medical Librarianship Scholarship.

-Gena Peone has accepted a position as Assistant Collections Manager for the Spokane Tribe of Indians.
+Gena Peone graduated in 2013.
+She works as Assistant Collections Manager for the Spokane Tribe of Indians.
 She works with archival and material culture collections in the tribe’s Preservation department.
-Recently, she won a scholarship to attend the HiPSTAS Institute at University of Texas.
+She won a scholarship to attend the HiPSTAS Institute at University of Texas.

-Shannon Rosenbaum was selected as the 2012 AILA Emerging Leader.
-Congratulations, Shannon!
+Shannon Rosenbaum presented "Youth Services: Programs, Outreach and Creative Funding," at the 2014 ALA Conference in Las Vegas.
+She works as the library specialist - youth services for Nisqually Indian Tribe.She was selected as the 2012 AILA Emerging Leader.
 Rosenbaum's ALA Emerging Leaders 2012 Group Project, a 35th Anniversary Celebration oral history of the LIRT can be found on the group's website.

-Susan Gehr received thesis research funding from the Southwest Oral History Association and the Lynn Reyer Awards for Tribal Community Development.
+Susan Gehr completed her MLIS thesis in 2014.
+She received the Outstanding Thesis award from SLIS.
 She was elected to the Advisory Circle of the Institute on Collaborative Language Research.

 Previously, Gehr was featured in an article in North Coast Journal about the Karuk language.